metaborg/documentation/source/dev/internals/intellij/bindings.md

 ---

-In some cases the class is not created by Guice but by IntelliJ IDEA's extension system or by the Java service provider.
+In some cases the class is not created by Guice but by IntelliJ IDEA's [extension system][6] or by the [Java service loader][7].
 In that case you have to inject your dependencies like this:

 ```java
 public final class MyClass implements IMyInterface {